Justin Bieber's Mom Breaks Her Foot While Vacationing With Singer

 Before the accident, Pattie took a photo with her son and posted a long caption gushing over her son, writing, "I’m so proud of the amazing young man you are, and the young man you are becoming."

-She continued, "None of us are perfect and never will be, (so we will always need patience and grace for each other), but your genuine growing relationship with Jesus is evident in the choices you are making daily and the good 'fruit' you bear."
+The devout Christian continued, "None of us are perfect and never will be, (so we will always need patience and grace for each other), but your genuine growing relationship with Jesus is evident in the choices you are making daily and the good 'fruit' you bear."

 Pattie added, "You are maturing beautifully and wise beyond your years.
 You are so funny that I find myself laughing out loud when I’m alone, remembering … something you said or did.
 And your heart is gold.
 I love you to the moon and back."

-She edned the post,#lovemom, "Ps.
+She ended the post,#lovemom, "Ps.
 Did I mention I was proud of you?"

 Much has been made of JB's relationship with his mom over the years.
-Recently their relationship has come under the microscope, especially since he's gotten back together with ex-girlfriend Selena Gomez, whose mother has said she disapproves of the relationship.
+Recently their bond has come under the microscope, especially since he's gotten back together with ex-girlfriend Selena Gomez, whose mother has said she disapproves of the old flames.

 Pattie is clearly the Biebs' No. 1 fan no matter who he dates!